aeporreca/funkdigen2/README.md

 Being tailored to functional digraphs, `funkdigen2` is much faster at generating them than a way more general purpose combination of tools such as `geng` + `watercluster2`.

-Here are a few experiments run on a 2020 MacBook Air M1:
+Here are a few experiments run on a 2020 MacBook Air with an M1 processor:

 | n  | `geng` + <br> `watercluster2` | `funkdigen2` |
 |----|-------------------------------|--------------|